ehsanmor/Pathrise/README.md

 The analysis will provide insights into the factors that are most important in determining a fellow's success in the Pathrise program.
 Recommendations will be made based on the findings, including potential changes to the program to increase the success rate of fellows.

 Conclusion
 Overall, this project will provide valuable insights into the Pathrise program and the factors that contribute to a fellow's success.
-The findings will help inform decisions on how to improve the program and better support fellows in achieving their career goals
+The findings will help inform decisions on how to improve the program and better support fellows in achieving their career goals in tech